Aldona Skirgiełło: 2025 presidential election

 In 2025, Skirgiełło declared her candidacy for the 2025 Polish presidential election.
 She described herself as a "horse breeder, spiritual development mentor, singing songwriter, independent woman and highly controversial local scandalist".
 Skirgiełło's presidential candidacy opened discussions about gender inequality in Poland, and the possibility of women playing a bigger role in Polish politics.
 She was nominated as the official presidential candidate of Self-Defence of the Republic of Poland at the party's convention in January 2025.
 This was the first time since the 2010 Polish presidential election that the party nominated its own presidential candidate, and is seen as a part of a revival of interest in the party and its deceased controversial leader Andrzej Lepper.

+Skirgiełło was described as "the voice of people forgotten by the elites: farmers, manual workers, women from the countryside".
+She stated: "A woman from Podlasie must be both tough and committed, and life in the province is not just folklore from a TV series, but a daily struggle for dignity and social justice."
 Similarly to her 2019 Senate run, Skirgiełło invoked and referenced her Orthodox faith, including posting photos with Orthodox priests.
 Her 2025 campaign was noted for socially conservative, anti-immigration and pro-Russian messages.
 She became controversial for posting videos from the Russian television channel RT, with comments such as "Russian President Putin says that the European elites will soon bow down to Donald Trump and eagerly show their loyalty." and "Russian President Putin claims that if the US presidency had not been “stolen" from Donald Trump in 2020, the Ukrainian crisis would never have happened".
+Speaking of her view on the Russo-Ukrainian War, Skirgiełło stated:

+Until not so long ago, the Wołyń Massacre was in the foreground, the Wołyń atrocities were emphasized, but [not anymore] since the Special Military Operation, and I do not consider it a war, because Russia entered Ukraine to, among others, fight Nazism, and as we know, the Nazi Azov Battalion has officially been a part of the Ukrainian army since 2014, and since 2014, oddly enough, the invasion of Donetsk and Lugansk had started.
+It is simply a civil war, between Ukrainians and Ukrainians. […] We know what the textbooks for Ukrainian children look like in schools, Stepan Bandera is shown as a national hero there.